abelljs/abell-website/content/tutorial/create-portfolio/index.md

 In our starter project, there are three major files that we have to care about.

-- `abell.config.js` - All Abell Configurations (Installed plungins, global variables, paths of folder) go into this file
+- `abell.config.js` - All Abell Configurations (Installed plungins, global variables) go into this file
 - `./theme/index.abell` - This file, in output, becomes `./index.html`.
 - `./theme/components/Navbar.abell` - Reusable Navbar Component.
 It is imported in `./theme/index.abell`